-Performance: Los Alamos County Eco Station receives the majority of the construction and demolition materials generated throughout the County and within the LANL complex.
-In 2012, the County diverted 64% of construction and demolition materials from the landfill.
-The concrete and asphalt were crushed and reused in a variety of construction projects including pavement of roads and streets projects.
-To calculate the C&D waste diversion rate the following materials are included: C&D debris, asphalt, concrete, shingles, gypsum (drywall), and carpet.
+Performance: The Eco Station receives the majority of the construction and demolition materials generated throughout the County and within the LANL complex.
+In 2012, approximately 64% of construction and demolition materials was diverted from the landfill.
+By 2016, approximately 83% of construction and demolition waste was diverted from the landfill.
+The concrete and asphalt were crushed and reused in a variety of construction projects including roads and streets projects.
+To calculate the C&D diversion rate the following materials are included: C&D debris, asphalt, concrete, shingles, gypsum (drywall), and carpet.

-Strategy: The County will evaluate the current marketing approach to target construction contractors to expand the customer base and increase all opportunities to capture C&D materials at the County Eco Station.
-The County Council approved a rate change that became effective August 1, 2015.
-The rate change will decrease the deposit required from Contractor's who rent roll-off service from \$1000 to \$650 if the contractor has twelve on time previous payments.
-This initiative should make the County's commercial roll-off program to become more competitive with neighboring markets.
+Strategy: Environmental Services will evaluate the current marketing approach to target construction contractors to expand the customer base and increase all opportunities to capture C&D materials at the Eco Station.
+The County offers a discounted tipping fee of \$5.00 per ton for clean asphalt and concrete.
 As a result of marketing and financial incentives, the customer base and C&D diversion rate is expected to increase and bring the County closer to achieving a 75% C&D diversion rate.
+The Environmental Sustainability Board is investigating other opportunities to divert C&D waste such as roof shingles and lumber.